Okay, Gang!

 There is enough fat in this cut to make a decent sausage.

-And here it is after it goes through the grinder a second time.
+And here it is after it goes through the grinder again.

 Now we add the seasoning and mix for about a minute with our stand mixture.